 6. Walk into a giant ear at the Archaeological Park

 Ancient Greek and Roman history might not appeal to all children but the archaeological site just outside Syracuse (2km) offers more than just a couple of 2,000 year old amphitheatres.
-Here, you can walk into a giant manmade cave nicknamed the Ear of Dionysus.
+Here, you can walk into a giant manmade cave nicknamed the Ear of Dionysius.
 Legend has it that prisoners were once held here and the emperor could listen to their wails due to the impressive acoustics of the cave.
 Our kids loved the powerful echoes and the sheer size of the cave.

-7. Find a piazza, eat an ice cream
+7. Find a piazza, eat an ice cream (or a granita)

 8. Explore Ipogeo di Piazza Duomo